Quick Start

 hain vault init ~/my-vault

-hain context create "Team Project"
+hain space create "Team Project"

-hain context share-key
+hain space share-key

 # on the second machine